 Providing Social Science Data Services: Strategies for Design and Operation

 This five-day workshop is being offered to individuals who manage or support local services for ICPSR and other research data for quantitative analysis.
-Those who should attend include anyone who is new to providing social science data services or who is seeking to revitalize an existing service.
+Those who should attend include anyone who is new to providing social science data services, who is seeking to revitalize an existing service, or who is looking to refresh and expand on previous knowledge.
 We believe that this workshop will also be useful to those outside the social sciences who are responsible for providing access to research data in other domains.
+An important component of this workshop will be the collaboration and networking opportunities offered to the participants.

 Note: This is not a course in statistical analysis and attendees are not expected to know how to use statistical software.